code4recovery/tsml-ui/README.md

 Web servants may [add their own meeting types](#add-custom-types) of course.

+### What is Speaker/Discussion?

+When meetings are tagged both Speaker (`SP`) and Discussion (`D`), TSML UI merges them into a combined Speaker/Discussion type.
+This enables users to use existing filters to locate Speaker-only and Discussion-only meetings.

 ### Can I import TSML UI from NPM for use in a NextJS or Gatsby project?

 Not yet!
 Please open a pull request and walk us through the process of adding it to NPM and we'll give it a shot.